 VR and AR can be used to make simulations where training can be safe and free of consequences.
 Employers can create an exact simulation of their operations with the equipment they use.
 New employees can then gain expertise through the simulation and experiment to their heart’s content.
 Even if they make mistakes, the consequences will only be felt in the virtual world of the simulation.

 VR simulations put the learner inside the virtual environment.
 They do not use the mouse or keyboard to navigate or interact.
 They can find themselves inside a 3D production line where they can try their skills in real-time.
 VR simulations create the feel of navigating the real world effectively for better practical learning.

 2. A Better Way of Practicing Skills

 Practicing your skills is the best way to sharpen them.
 According to studies, we retain much more information when we combine our learning with “doing.”
-In fact, hands-on practice is the best way to retain information compared to discussions, lectures, reading, or even audio-visual learning.
+Hands-on practice is the best way to retain information compared to discussions, lectures, reading, or even audio-visual learning.
 It has a retention rate of 75% compared to lectures with 5% retention capabilities.

 3. Developing Soft Skills and Expertise

 VR and AR can help enterprises develop their employees’ soft skills and expertise.
 Walmart, for example, has been using VR to train its employees to handle customers better.
 The retail giant even used VR to get employees familiar with dealing with Black Friday customers.
 Such opportunities help enterprises get employees ready to provide increased customer satisfaction.

 Employers can create VR simulations for specific situations the employees are likely to encounter.
 This makes the employees more comfortable in the actual situations and enables them to provide better service to the customers.
 Walmart, in this case, uses the Oculus VR headset to impart the training.
 These technologies are ideal for letting employees develop soft skills.